 Select the countries in which you are interested.
 You will then get a table listing the annual circulation numbers of dailies for each of the countries.
 Circulation numbers go back a range of years.
 You can resort the data as well as download the data into an Excel spreadsheet.

-Question: How can I find video footage of major television news programs covering the end of the Vietnam War back in 1975?
+Question: How can I find video footage of major television news programs covering the end of the Vietnam War back

 The Library subscribes to the Vanderbilt Television News Archive database which contains actual news video footage for NBC starting with August 5, 1968.
 The videos play on screen with the free Real Player software.
 Click here to view a sample NBC news video in the database.
 For some topics you may also wish to search YouTube in the case some of the major news networks have posted older videos such as this one from ABC.